flexa-script/interpreter-prealpha1/README.md

     - [X] type: returns type of object
 - [X] Let functions return array
 - [X] Add lib scope lib.(method|properties|struct)
+- [ ] Guanrantee that a lib is loaded once
 - [X] Flex function return (currently it's mandatory specificate the return type)
 - [ ] Remove struct as bool in expression and change this type of verification to void value comparation (eg: var == null)
 - [ ] Move function body parser to caller node (as interpreter), to check parameters of each caller